feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     transformer = DropHighPSIFeatures(split_col='var_1', cut_off=0.5)
     X_transformed = transformer.fit_transform(X)

-:class:`DropHighPSIFeatures()` is called in such a way that the base dataframe used in the calculation of the PSI values contains all rows with `var_1` lower or equal to 0.5.
+:class:`DropHighPSIFeatures()` is called in such a way that the basis dataframe used in the calculation of the PSI values contains all rows with `var_1` lower or equal to 0.5.
 The test dataframe contains all other rows.